vsrinivas/fuchsia/docs/syscalls/object_get_info.md

 *buffer* type: **mx_koid_t[n]**

-Returns an array of *mx_koid_t*, one for each thread in the Process at that moment in time.
+Returns an array of *mx_koid_t*, one for each running thread in the Process at that moment in time.

 ### MX_INFO_RESOURCE_CHILDREN